jared-richard-clarke/student/golang/README.md

 # Go
-A collection of program examples exclusive to the Go programming language.
+A collection of Go programs.